-The Green Spaces are a highly valued feature of Kenilworth.
-See Map 2.8.
-However despite areas like Abbey Fields the amount of public access open space within the Town is less than the District Council standard and most of the larger areas are towards the North of the Town.
+2.47 The Green Spaces are a highly valued feature of Kenilworth. (see Map 2.8) However despite areas like Abbey Fields the amount of public access open space within the Neighbourhood Area is less than the District Council standard and most of the larger areas are towards the North of the Neighbourhood Area.

-The Abbey Fields are in many respects the heart of the Town and an essential part of its history and character.
+2.48 The Abbey Fields are in many respects the heart of Kenilworth and an essential part of its history and character.
 They are owned and maintained by Warwick District Council.
-The whole area enjoys protection as a Scheduled Ancient Monument and has for many years therefore only seen a gradual evolution of existing uses.
+The whole area enjoys protection as a Scheduled Monument and has for many years therefore only seen a gradual evolution of existing uses.
 The area is not a Nature Reserve and the maintenance of trees, grass and other natural features should ultimately be for the benefit of the residents and visitors.
 Abbey Fields are highly regarded by the residents, scoring exceptionally strongly in the 2013 Survey as an invaluable recreational asset which must be preserved and protected.
 However, this high regard reflects the many different uses to which the Fields are put, and hides the conflicts which can exist between the many different current uses.

-The Common is owned by Warwick District Council.
+2.49 Kenilworth Common is owned by Warwick District Council.
 It is a valuable asset for the Town and in the 2013 Survey scored highly that it should be preserved in its natural state.
 It must be protected from any further incursions.
 Although once open heathland most of the area is now wooded.
 The whole area is registered as a Local Nature Reserve and managed by Warwick District Council in that way.
 The Common was bisected by the building of the railway and in more recent years a cycle way has been created which for much of its length follows that same route.
 This cycle way links at one end to The Greenway and at the other end ultimately links to Abbey Fields, providing important green links.
 There is also a bridleway across the Common with a ford at Finham Brook but no vehicular traffic attempts to use it.
-Tainters Hill, owned by Warwick District Council, is a triangular open space off the Coventry Road near the old Water Tower.
-Although registered as a common and therefore protected, the area is a bit of an anomaly as the only management of the area is routine cutting of most of the grass whilst trees and undergrowth are essentially left untouched.
-There are opportunities to make more of this area on an important entry route into the town from Coventry.